Two critical maintenance tasks that lots of people skip are:

 Image your computer

 I hate reformatting my computer.
 I lose all the extras I’ve added (like Jing, cookies, Printkey 2000 which is out of production).
 I forget which software I have (sure, I remember MS Office, but what about Google Earth and Celestia?)
-And then there are all the personalizations I’ve put on that get lost with the reformat.
+And then there are all the personalizations I’ve added that get lost with the reformat.
 It takes me hours–days?–to return my computer to its prior user-friendly state.
 As a result, I resist reformatting for as long as I can.
 Usually, until a virus has made my computer unusable.
 Then, I have no choice.

 Here’s what you do:

 - Go to Control Panel

 - On the left sidebar, you’ll see an option for ‘create a system image’.
 Select that.